Welcome to

 Two Session Support For Police Applicants

-Psychological support includes:
+Psychological support may include:

-- Independent psychological assessment tailored to police applicant requirements
+Independent psychological assessment tailored to police applicant requirements

-- Guidance on coping with the demands and expectations of police work
+Guidance on coping with the demands and expectations of police work

 Support for Work Psycho-Social Issues & SIRA WorkCover